Asia's outlook darkens as factory activity slips, new orders fall

 “External demand is weakening since the start of this year on slowing global growth, so it’s hard to expect Japan’s economy to strengthen much.
 The economy will likely stall for the time being,” he said.

-Reporting by Leika Kihara, editing by Eric meijer
+Reporting by Leika Kihara, editing by Eric Meijer